-Please complete Parts A, Parts B and C if required, read Part D and sign Part E of the Application Form (all shaded boxes).
+Please complete Part A, Parts B and C if required, read Part D and sign Part E of the Application Form (all shaded boxes).

 Part A Applicant Details This information is required for the Managed Investment Scheme records.
 The Overseas Person disclosure is required for the purposes of the Overseas Investment Act 2005 and the Anti-Money Laundering and Countering Finance of Terrorism Act 2009.
 We will advise any further steps if required.
-Part B Customer Due Diligence Under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, we must obtain from you relevant information on the nature and purpose of the proposed business relationship you will have with Forest Enterprises.
-Part C Identity Verification for New Zealand Customer New Zealand's Anti-Money Laundering and Countering Financing of Terrorism Act 2009 requires all Investors to provide proof of identification and residential address.
-The accepted documentation is outlined in Part C. Part D Limited Power of Attorney This is a strictly limited Power of Attorney in favour of Trustees Executors Limited to enable them to attend only to the statutory and procedural matters relating to the operation of the Managed Investment Scheme.
+Part B Customer Due Diligence Under New Zealand's Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML), we must obtain from you relevant information on the nature and purpose of the proposed business relationship you will have with Forest Enterprises.
+Part C Identity Verification for New Customer New Zealand's AML requires all Investors to provide proof of identification and residential address.
+The accepted documentation is outlined in Part C. This applies to all Applicants investing with Forest Enterprises for the first time.
+Part D Limited Power of Attorney This is a strictly limited Power of Attorney in favour of Trustees Executors Limited to enable them to attend only to the statutory and procedural matters relating to the operation of the Managed Investment Scheme.
 The Power of Attorney specifically excludes the Attorney from participating in any decision affecting the forestry activity, any decision that may affect your investment contributions, or share of the harvest proceeds.
-Part E Signature(s) The Application Form must be signed by all individual and joint applicants and the Applicant must be of full legal capacity (an individual who has attained the age of 18 years and is competent to manage their own affairs in relation to property).
-All signatures must be witnessed - the witness must be 18 years or more of full legal capacity, independent (i.e. not spouse or family member, and not another applicant).
+Part E Signature(s) The Application Form must be signed by all Investors and Investors must be of full legal capacity: an individual who has attained the age of 18 years and is competent to manage their own affairs in relation to property.
+All signatures must be witnessed - the witness must be 18 years or more, of full legal capacity, and independent i.e. not a partner, spouse or family member, and not another investor.